Royal Observatory, Greenwich: Greenwich Mean Time

+By 1925, confusion about whether GMT was reckoned from noon or from midnight led (in 1928) to the IAU retiring GMT for astronomical and chronological purposes, replacing it with Universal Time (UT).
+In 1929, UT was redefined as a statistical combination of multiple observatories.
+In 1948, the Office of the Astronomer Royal was moved to Herstmonceux in East Sussex and in 1957, the observatory closed, ceasing time measurement operations.

+The term "GMT" continues to be promoted by the Observatory and the UK in general, despite no longer being measured in any way.
+Coordinated Universal Time (UTC) forms the basis of modern civil time, and is based on the best attributes of UT1 (the modern form of UT, now measured from extra-galactic radio sources) and International Atomic Time (TAI, time kept by accurate clocks).

 Greenwich Time Ball

 The red time ball of Greenwich was established in 1833, and is noted as a public time signal.
 The time ball in modern times is normally in a lowered position, then starting at 12:55 pm, the ball begins to rise, then at 12:58 it reaches the top; at 1 pm the ball drops.

-To help mariners at the port and others in line of sight of the observatory to synchronise their clocks to GMT, Astronomer Royal John Pond installed a very visible time ball that drops precisely at 1 pm (13:00) every day atop the observatory in 1833.
+To help mariners at the port and others in line of sight of the observatory to synchronise their clocks to GMT, in 1833 Astronomer Royal John Pond installed a very visible time ball that drops precisely at 1 pm (13:00) every day atop the observatory.
 Initially it was dropped by an operator; from 1852 it was released automatically via an electric impulse from the Shepherd Master Clock.
 The ball is still dropped daily at 13:00 (GMT in winter, BST in summer).

 The original time ball system was built by Messrs Maudslay and Field, and cost £180.
 The five-foot diameter ball was made of wood and leather.
-In the original ball system, it was hoisted by a rope up from the Octagon room, and there was catch at the top to hold it.
+In the original ball system, it was hoisted by a rope up from the Octagon room, and there was a catch at the top to hold it.
 This could then be triggered by hand, while observing the time on an astronomical month clock, that was regulated to the mean solar time.

 By dropping the ball, the public, mariners, and clock makers could then get a time signal by viewing it from afar.
 The ball drop would be repeated at 2 pm also if possible.

 The reason why 12 noon was not chosen was because astronomers at the observatory would record when the Sun crossed the meridian at that time on that day.

 In rare occasions where the ball could get stuck due to icing or snow, and if the wind was too high it would not be dropped.
 In 1852, it was established to distribute a time signal by the telegraph wires also.

 The time ball was extremely popular with the public, chronometers, railways, mariners, and there was a petition to have another time ball established in Southampton also.